sclamons/surface_crns/README.rst

 Prerequisites
 =============
-The GUI simulator requires pygame.

 This package is for Python 2 only.
 It does not support Python 3.

+The GUI simulator requires pygame.
+Installing surface_crns with pip, as described below, should also install pygame.

 Installation
 ============